canonical/snapcraft/docs/metadata.md

 [security section] [sec].

+### The Snapcraft wrapper script explained

+It's customary to use within your app small wrappers that will launch the real binaries.
+For instance, to select the binaries for the correct architecture or to set runtime variables such as the application state directory.

+The typical wrapper is a small shell script that sets `PATH`, `LD_LIBRARY_PATH` or other runtime specific environment variables.

+For `PATH` to work properly, it's necessary not to hardcode any pathname in your code.
+For instance, don’t rely on `/usr/bin/python` or on `/usr/bin/java` but instead run `python` or `java`.

+While using snapcraft, proper wrappers will be generated for binaries declared for your app.
+Snapcraft will also adjust symlinks to be relative and work for your snap.

+It's also a nice touch to add a wrapper script to handle receiving and dumping the config of your snap as YAML.
+When run, the config hook reads your application's configuration and dumps it in YAML format to stdout.
+When passed a new config YAML on stdin, the config hook updates your application's configuration (more about `config` in the section below).

 ## Adding daemons

 Every app may build a binary that may need to be exposed in the system, with